Sarosh J. Ghandy, Chairman

-Sarosh J. Ghandy, Chairman Sarosh Ghandy is a graduate (1958) in Metallurgical Engineering from the Carnegie Institute of Technology, Pittsburgh, USA.
+Sarosh Ghandy is a graduate (1958) in Metallurgical Engineering from the Carnegie Institute of Technology, Pittsburgh, USA.
 He joined the Tata Engineering and Locomotive Co.
 Ltd. (now Tata Motors Ltd.) as an Asst.
 Metallurgist and over a period of 14 years rose to become the General Manager of the Jamshedpur Works of Telco.
 He joined the Telco Board as Executive Director from 1973 to 1999.
 He resigned from the Telco Board to take up the Managing Directorship of a subsidiary of Telco, TELCON till his retirement in 2002.
 Mr. Ghandy has dedicated his life to supporting Social and Educational Services at the highest level and was the Chairman of eight related organizations.
-Additionally he is on the board of ten Business organizations.
+Additionally he is on the board of ten Business organisations

-General Ray served the army for 38 years and his career spanned two wars, two insurgencies and a socio-political campaign to win over alienated communities in Ladakh.
-As a Core Commander, he redefined the role of the Armed Forces from “winning wars” to “preventing wars”.
-He has authored “Kashmir Diary – The Psychology of Militancy” considered to be a purple primer to understand the mind of a terrorist.
+General Ray served the army for nearly 38 years and his career spanned two wars, two insurgencies and a socio-political campaign to win over alienated communities in Ladakh.
+As a Core Commander, he redefined the role of the Armed Forces from winning wars to preventing wars.
+He has authored Kashmir Diary: The Psychology of Militancy, considered being a purple primer to understand the mind of a terrorist.
 His second book, Peace is Everybody's Business was published last year.
 For distinguished service and contribution to nation-building he was awarded the Param Vishist Seva Medal, and was India's nomination for the Commonwealth Award in 2002 for women's empowerment.
 He is presently the CEO of the Indus Group of Schools in Bangalore, Pune and Hyderabad.

 Raghavendra Singh, Director